 By MCFM Vendors

 - Premade pie crust (use your favorite recipe or order one from Vikings & Goddesses!)

-- ½ to ¾ cup shiitake or oyster mushrooms from Cherry Tree House Mushrooms at MCFM, cleaned and quartered (see note if working with dried mushrooms)
+- ½ to ¾ cup shiitake or oyster mushrooms from Northwood Mushrooms, cleaned and roughly chopped (see note above if working with dried mushrooms)

 - 1 onion, thinly sliced